CSF303/LAB5_MULTITHREADING_23-24_TAKEHOME/README.md

 - The server must be able to receive data from all clients in parallel using multithreading. **Prerequisite for further evaluation**

+- The client will send messages that start with a 4 letter command.
+The server's behaviour will depend on this command.

 - Based on the data received from the client, the server will perform different functions: